slackapi/bolt-python/docs/_advanced/listener_middleware.md

 ---

 <div class="section-content">
-Listener middleware is run only for the listener in which it’s passed.
-You can pass any number of custom listener middleware of type `CustomMiddleware` instances to the listener after the first (required) parameter.
+Listener middleware is only run for the listener in which it's passed.
+You can pass any number of middleware functions to the listener using the `middleware` parameter, which must be a list that contains one to many middleware functions.
 </div>

 ```python